 5 Apps Connecting Seniors and Their Families During Quarantine

 Social isolation is something communities around the globe actively work to prevent in senior populations.
-Research indicates that social isolation and loneliness in seniors is linked to an increase in cognitive decline and other health conditions.
-Unfortunately, due to the outbreak of COVID-19, we are in a time of global pandemic.
+Research indicates that social isolation and loneliness in seniors are linked to an increase in cognitive decline and other health conditions.
+Unfortunately, due to the outbreak of COVID-19, we are in a time of the global pandemic.

 Apps connecting seniors and their families

 Older people are proven to be particularly vulnerable to coronavirus.
 Around the world, seniors are expected to isolate themselves in their homes to avoid catching this detrimental, respiratory virus.
 This is especially true for those in hospice care.

 The elderly have no choice but to face social isolation.
 However, friends and loved ones can do their part to ensure the elderly in their life are not lonely.
 Thankfully, we live with more technological advancement than ever before.
 Numerous apps allow families to connect with their parents or grandparents in creative and meaningful ways.